Wednesday, April 15th, 2020

 The three-week-long Tour de France has been postponed until August 29.

-In Japan, the number of Covid-19 cases has tripled in three weeks.
+The number of Covid-19 cases in Japan has tripled in three weeks.
 Tokyo hospitals may be overwhelmed.
-In Osaka, where many people wore white gloves when I was there more than twenty years ago, there is an urgent call out for rain gear, even ponchos—anything to protect medical workers.
+In Osaka, there is an urgent call for rain gear, even ponchos—anything to protect medical workers.

-Consumer spending was reported to be down by 8.7%.
-It must be higher in New York City.
-I have heard that consumer sales make up 66% of the US economy.
-Sometimes the number is 70% or higher.
-I don’t know exactly what that means; clearly, it indicates that we do a lot of shopping.
-Perhaps that is what now makes us “great”.
+Consumer spending in the US was reported to be down by 8.7%.
+It must be down by much more than that in New York City, where everyone is staying in.
+Maybe most of the spending is online?
+Consumer products sales make up two-thirds or more of the US economy.
+I don’t know exactly what that means, but it certainly indicates that we do a lot of shopping.
+Perhaps that is what now makes us “great.”

 Last night, I walked around the corner to pick up my first take-out meal.
-I had never been to the place before, they were happy to have a customer.
-We had a gentle, present interaction as I collected my dinner and paid with cash.
-It was fun to eat something I had not cooked, and I felt fine doing so, since I had learned that the corona virus does not survive the digestive tract.
-I would get take-out more often if not for all the plastic.
+I’d never been to the place before; they were happy to have a customer.
+I had a gentle and present interaction with the woman behind the high counter as I paid with cash and collected my dinner.
+Fun to eat something I had not cooked, and I felt fine doing so since I had learned that the coronavirus does not survive the digestive tract.
+I would get take-out more often, if not for all the plastic.

-This afternoon, while working, I listened to a typical radio interview, this one with a woman working from home and taking care of kids.
-The third grader was learning remotely but needed direction.
-In passing, with a list of other things, the mom said “I looked over and my youngest was at the edge of the yard eating a bush.”
-Somehow that summed up these odd days.
+This afternoon, while sitting at my desk, I listened to a typical radio interview—this one with a woman working from home and taking care of her kids.
+The third grader was learning remotely but “needed direction.”
+In passing, the mom said, “I looked over and my youngest was at the edge of the yard–eating a bush.”
+Somehow that summed up these strange days.